Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 • Training teachers to shift to an approach based on the science of reading

 As a result of the strong focus on literacy, Mississippi’s fourth grade reading proficiency scores went from 49th place in the nation in 2013 to ninth place in 2024.
-Georgia and many other states have taken notice of this significant improvement and are modeling legislation after Mississippi’s laws.
+Georgia and many other states have taken notice of this significant improvement and have modeled legislation after Mississippi’s laws.

 When Will the New Requirements Take Effect?

-• Schools will start receiving funding to hire literacy coaches during the 2026-2027 school year.
+• Schools will likely have literacy coaches on staff by the 2028-2029 school year.

 • Every K-3 classroom will use only state-approved materials aligned with the science of reading by July 1, 2027.